 Sound Financial Bancorp, Inc. Announces Increase and Extension of Stock Repurchase Program

-/EIN News/ -- SEATTLE, Jan.
-27, 2023 (GLOBE NEWSWIRE) -- Sound Financial Bancorp, Inc. (NASDAQ:SFBC) (the “Company”), the parent holding company of Sound Community Bank, today announced that its Board of Directors extended the Company’s current stock repurchase program, scheduled to expire on January 31, 2023, to July 31, 2023.
-Since the program’s inception, the Company has repurchased 49,700 shares of common stock at an aggregate cost of $1.9 million, leaving approximately $2.1 million available for future stock repurchases.
+SEATTLE, Jan.
+27, 2023 (GLOBE NEWSWIRE) -- Sound Financial Bancorp, Inc. SFBC (the "Company"), the parent holding company of Sound Community Bank, today announced that its Board of Directors extended the Company's current stock repurchase program, scheduled to expire on January 31, 2023, to July 31, 2023.
+Since the program's inception, the Company has repurchased 49,700 shares of common stock at an aggregate cost of $1.9 million, leaving approximately $2.1 million available for future stock repurchases.

 The timing, number and price of shares repurchased under the stock repurchase program will depend on a number of factors, including the terms of any Rule 10b5-1 trading plan adopted by the Company, general business and market conditions, and alternative investment opportunities.
 The repurchase program does not obligate the Company to acquire any specific number of shares in any period, and may be expanded, extended, modified or discontinued at any time.